MEGA65/mega65-libc/README.md

    cd mega65-libc
-   cmake -DCMAKE_PREFIX_PATH=$HOME/llvm-mos -B build make make test # if `xmega65` (Xemu) was in your path when running cmake
+   cmake -DCMAKE_PREFIX_PATH=$HOME/llvm-mos -B build make make install # install library files make test # if `xmega65` (Xemu) was in your path when running cmake
    ~~~

+Installed artifacts should be made visible to cmake's package search, e.g. by adding their path to CMAKE_PREFIX_PATH.

 #### Dependent projects